About the Founder

 My Daughter Jessie: I thank you my sweetie in heaven for inspiring me to help needy children fighting cancer.
 You inspire the passion, motivation, and drive I possess to help others.
 I would have never created this foundation if it wasn’t for YOU.
 Maybe this was all part of larger plan—and now after hearing my calling—I have so much to accomplish in your memory and in your absence.
 I miss you my little angel—and want to do anything to make you happy.
 I dedicate the Jessica June Children’s Cancer Foundation to YOU.

 Dear JJCCF Friends,

 I heard my calling to create the Jessica June Children’s Cancer Foundation (JJCCF) shortly after I lost my only child to cancer in 2003.
 From my experience with Jessie, I understand how a parent’s life can immediately turn upside down when a child is diagnosed with cancer.
 Parents are faced with a devastating emotional strain that is often followed by a financial crisis.
 The added financial pressures can make it difficult for a hard-working family to pay for basic human necessities while a child battles cancer.
-As a result, the Foundation was created to honor my daughter Jessica’s memory by helping underprivileged children get the care they deserve.
+As a result, the Foundation was created to honor my daughter Jessica’s memory by helping children in need get the care they deserve.